-Mobile platforms use violets for icons, borders, text, and for color coding tab collections.
-Android also relies on violets as a primary accent color.
+Mobile platforms use violets for icons, borders, text, and for color-coding tab collections.
+Android uses violet as a primary accent color.

-Yellows are used to accent elements that represent the concept of "warning" on desktop, while mobile relies on yellow for color coding tab collections.
+On desktop, yellows are used to accent elements that represent the concept of "warning."

 Acorn's semantic color palette correspond to the semantic color concepts used throughout the product (e.g. Blue 50 = Color Accent Primary).
 This is the palette designers and developers refer to when styling our user interfaces.
 All of our semantic colors are aliases of the colors from the full color palette above.

-A primary brand accent color is used on re-ocurring user interface elements in order to give Firefox a distinguished look.
+A primary brand accent color is used on re-ocurring user interface elements to give Firefox a distinct look.
 Therefore you'll see each platform's primary brand accent color used on primary buttons, focus outlines, links, toggles, checkboxes, and radio buttons.

-While desktop and iOS share the same shade for light mode's primary accent color, we are currently working on improving accent colors parity between platforms.
-Android's primary accent color is currently a violet shade. iOS also has implemented a new dark mode primary accent color shade of blue, and desktop is expected to follow suit.
+While desktop and iOS share the same shade for light mode's primary accent color, we are currently improving accent color parity between platforms.
+Android's primary accent color is currently a violet shade. iOS also has implemented a new dark mode primary accent color shade of blue and desktop is expected to follow suit.

 Mobile platforms share background colors but apply them towards different page and overlays contexts.
-Desktop also uses these background colors but don't currently follow this layer system.
+Desktop uses these background colors, but doesn't currently follow this layer system.

 Desktop and mobile platforms share some color values for text.